 On 4 August 1944 the people in hiding are arrested, along with their helpers Johannes Kleiman and Victor Kugler.
 They pass from the security service headquarters and prison to the transit camp Westerbork, from where they are deported to Auschwitz.
 The two helpers are sent to the Amersfoort camp.
 Johannes Kleiman is released shortly after his arrest and six months later Victor Kugler escapes.
 Immediately after the arrests Miep Gies and Bep Voskuijl rescue Anne's diary and papers that have been left behind in the secret annex.
 Despite intensive investigations it has never been clear how the hiding place was discovered.

 Otto Frank is the only one of the eight people in hiding to survive the war.
 During his long journey back to The Netherlands he learns that his wife, Edith, has died.
 He knows nothing about his daughters and still hopes to see them again.
 He arrives back in Amsterdam at the beginning of July.
 He goes straight to Miep and Jan Gies and remains with them for another seven years.

-Otto Frank tries to find his daughters but in July receives news that they have both died of disease and deprivation in Bergen-Belsen.
-Miep Gies then gives him Anne's diary and papers.
+Otto Frank tries to find his daughters, but in July he receives the news that they both died of disease and deprivation in Bergen-Belsen.
+Miep Gies then gives him Anne’s diary papers.
 Otto reads the diary and discovers a completely different Anne.
 He is very moved by her writing.

 People from all over the world learn of Anne Frank's story.
 Over the years Otto Frank answers thousands of letters from people who have read his daughter's diary.
 In 1960 the Anne Frank House becomes a museum.
-Otto Frank remains involved with the Anne Frank House and campaigns for human rights and respect until his death in 1980.
+Otto Frank remains involved with the Anne Frank House until his death in 1980 and campaigns for human rights and respect.